 Several studies show that the Napoleon Complex or the short man syndrome is real and exists in shorter men.
 To make up for their shorter height and the fear of being perceived as weak by other tall people, shorter people act aggressively in several situations.

 Short man syndrome really does exist, Oxford University finds.
-Feeling smaller makes people feel paranoid, mistrust and more likely to think that people are staring or talking about them, a study by Oxford finds.Source
+Feeling smaller makes people feel paranoid, mistrustful, and more likely to think that people are staring or talking about them, a study by Oxford finds.The Telegraph

 How to find out if you have a Napoleon complex?

 There is no certain way to find out if a person is suffering from the syndrome without going to therapists or psychiatrists.
 However, one can look for the symptoms of this syndrome in himself.
 Still, it is highly recommended that you consult a professional before drawing conclusions since false conclusions can highly affect your mental health.

-Napoleon Complex Examples
+Napoleon Complex examples

 While in real life it is quite difficult (and highly bigoted) to point out the Napoleon Complex in someone, there are several movies that serve as Napoleon Complex examples.
 The name of the movie and the character with the short man syndrome is mentioned below:

-- Twins – Vincent Bendict
+- Twins – Vincent Benedict

 - Casino – Nicky Santoro